heyqule/enemy_race_manager/README.md

 ### ERM Economy
 Zerg, Protoss and Redarmy spawners drop loots.
 Those loots are used for new recipes and new army units.
 They can also convert to biter eggs.

-WHen you are not playing with biter, you don't have to capture the "spawner" to get biter eggs.
+When you are not playing with biter, you don't have to capture the "spawner" to get biter eggs.

 ### Remote API Support